 The therapists I know do their best to make the client feel comfortable, accepted, valued, understood.

 Counsellors are just people - warm, caring, kind people, and that's why it's vital to let your personality show through your blogging, social media and other marketing.
+This is the modern face of therapy.

 If you seem friendly, warm and approachable people will be more likely to pick up the phone and get help.